CleverCloud/clever-tools/README.md

 - `HTTP`: for TCP syslog endpoint (note that this endpoint has optional username/passwordparameters as HTTP Basic Authentication);
 - `ElasticSearch`: for ElasticSearch endpoint (note that this endpoint requires username/password parameters as HTTP Basic Authentication);
 - `DatadogHTTP`: for Datadog endpoint (note that this endpoint needs your Datadog API Key).
+- `NewRelicHTTP`: for NewRelic endpoint (note that this endpoint needs your NewRelic API Key).

 #### ElasticSearch logs drains